-Toilet Training for All! (with Katie Rinald, BCBA)
+Toilet Training Tips for All Ages (with Katie Rinald, BCBA)

 Katie Rinald joins Erika Ng to discuss common challenges with toilet training for all sorts of children, regardless of their diagnosis or age.
 The goal of this episode is to give families hope that even if they have been told their child will never be toilet trained, have been barred from accessing community resources due to not being toilet trained, or simply have given up as they’ve tried everything — toilet training is possible!